• Skip to primary navigation

 The US Fish and Wildlife Service and the Nevada Department of Wildlife are mandated to protect those tortoises born after the desert tortoise was federally placed on the Endangered Species List on August 4, 1989.

-• A tortoise is legally held in captivity if:
+• A desert tortoise is legally held in captivity if:

-• The tortoise was acquired before August 4, 1989.
+• The desert tortoise was acquired before August 4, 1989.
 Their progeny are also held legally.

 • The tortoise was adopted officially through the Tortoise Group Adoption Program approved by the US Fish and Wildlife Service.

-• All other tortoises can now be legally adopted by simply registering with the Register your existing pet tortoise(s) (RLAP) program!!!
+• All other desert tortoises in Nevada can now be legally adopted by simply registering with the Register Your Pet Desert Tortoise(s) (RLAP) program.

-• Has someone given you a tortoise (or are you thinking of accepting a tortoise?)
+• Has someone given you a desert tortoise (or are you thinking of accepting a tortoise?)

-• Have you found a tortoise that you would like keep?
+• Have you found a desert tortoise that you would like to keep?

 To begin the RLAP process, click Register your existing pet Desert Tortoise(s) Application.